 How did Geoffrey of Monmouth create the legend of King Arthur?

 Before Geoffrey, Arthur appeared only in fragmented Welsh poems and brief Latin entries.
 Geoffrey transformed him into a pan-European conqueror.
-He introduced key elements like the wizard Merlin, the sword Caliburn (Excalibur), and the betrayal by Mordred, providing the blueprint for all later Arthurian romances.
+He introduced key elements like the wizard Merlin, the sword Caliburn (later Excalibur), and the betrayal by Mordred, providing the blueprint for all later Arthurian romances.
+Without the Historia, the Arthurian tradition as we know it does not exist.

 Who was Brutus of Troy?